hashlab/use-hash/readme.md

 ## Set anticipation configuration

-Anticipation is the act of requesting a payout using future payables.
-You can schedule anticipations to happen periodically or can choose to manually anticipate whenever you want to.
-By default anticipations are automatic and the interval is 1 day, but you can se your own default for the companies you create by updating them in the following route
+Anticipation is the act of changing a payable's date to an earlier date, thus making a company receive its money earlier.
+Please note that this process is typically not free of charge.
+You can schedule periodic anticipations or you can choose to create spot anticipations.
+By default, anticipations are automatic and the interval is set to 1 business day — that is, the payable's dates are set to the next business day.
+However, you can set your own default for the companies you create by updating them through the route below.

 ```js
 const response = await put(